 All members of staff are entitled to be treated fairly and professionally at all times.
 The Governing Board of Stone Bay School takes very seriously its duty of care as an employer to all members of staff and a number of policies and procedures have been made in relation to this duty.

 These include:

-- Attendance and Absence Management Policy;
+- Absence and Ill health Policy;

 - Stress Management Policy;

 - Health and Safety Policy;

-- Equality of Opportunity Policy;
+- Equality Policy;

 - Anti-Bullying Policy/Procedure;

-- Grievance Procedure;
+- Grievance Policy

-- Whistleblowing Procedure.
+- Managing allegations against staff policy.